 Caramelised Apple with Raisins

-I took my Oatly cream and Parmesan down to dinner when needed, as they only have soya cream on board and no vegan Parmesan, but hopefully this will change as time goes on.
+I took my Oatly cream and Parmesan down to dinner when needed, as they have no vegan Parmesan, but hopefully this will change as time goes on.
 I was impressed with diet chef Mani's interpretation of the dishes I requested, with his own creativity coming into play, packed with flavour, all credit to Mani he can certainly cook, he is a valuable member of the F&B team.